Roasted Cabbage Wedges

 • Serve these cabbage wedges with a small dollop of horseradish sauce.

 This recipe is super simple, but it rocked my world.
 It was inspired by a recipe in Paul Kahan’s recent cookbook Cooking for Good Times.
-Paul used caraway and poppy seeds in his version and broils it.
-I chose mustard seeds instead and roasted it at a very high temp.
+Paul used caraway and poppy seeds in his version and broiled it.
+I chose mustard seeds instead and roasted the cabbage at a very high temp.
 The wedges soften, and the edges get crispy and caramelized.

-1. Cut: Cut the cabbage into thick wedges and brush with some olive oil.
+1. Cut: Remove any loose or damaged outer leaves.
+Cut the cabbage into thick, equally-sized wedges, place on a sheet pan, and brush with some olive oil.

 Woman brushing oil onto cabbage wedges on a baking sheet.